jnozzi/cocoadev.com/markdown/CCDGrowingTextFieldSample.md

-This is a slightly modified version of General/CCDGrowingTextField that supports auto resizing text fields.
-It also doesn't reset the width of an empty text field to the default width until the user stops editing. --General/SaileshAgrawal
+This is a slightly modified version of CCDGrowingTextField that supports auto resizing text fields.
+It also doesn't reset the width of an empty text field to the default width until the user stops editing. --SaileshAgrawal

-@interface General/CCDGrowingTextField : General/NSTextField
+@interface CCDGrowingTextField : NSTextField
 {
    float defaultLeftMargin;
    float defaultRightMargin;
-   General/NSRect defaultFrame;
+   NSRect defaultFrame;
 }

 @end